 The information in this Appendix A concerning the operations of the Los Angeles Unified School District (the "District") and the District's finances and demographics is provided as supplementary information only.
-The Los Angeles Unified School District (County of Los Angeles, California) General Obligation Bonds, Election of 2002, Series B (2007) (the "2007 Series B Bonds") and the Los Angeles Unified School District (County of Los Angeles, California) 2007 General Obligation Refunding Bonds (the "Refunding Bonds" and together with the 2007 Series B Bonds, the "Bonds") are payable from the proceeds of an ad valorem tax required to be levied by the County of Los Angeles (the "County") in an amount sufficient for the payment thereof.
-Principal of and interest on the Bonds is not payable from the General Fund of the District.
-See "SECURITY AND SOURCES OF PAYMENT FOR THE BONDS" in the forepart of this Official Statement.
+The Los Angeles Unified School District Certificates of Participation 2007 Series A (Information Technology Projects) (the "Certificates") are payable from lawfully available funds of the District.
+Principal of and interest on the Certificates is not payable from the proceeds of any ad valorem tax levied by the County of Los Angeles (the "County").
+See "SECURITY AND SOURCES OF PAYMENT FOR THE CERTIFICATES" in the forepart of this Official Statement.
 Investors must read the entire Official Statement, including this Appendix A, to obtain information essential to making an informed investment decision.
 See "GLOSSARY OF CERTAIN TERMS AND ABBREVIATIONS" for a description of certain terms and abbreviations used in this Appendix A.